eatandcode/ButtonPython/README.md

 # ButtonPython
-get data and post to site using django
+run python script to get data and post to site using django